baduker/SyntaxSafari/README.md

 ![SyntaxSafari Banner](./ai_safari.jpeg)

-Note: This is my take on the [Exercism 12in23](https://exercism.org/challenges/12in23) challange.
+#### _Note: The inspiration comes from the [Exercism 12in23](https://exercism.org/challenges/12in23) challenge.
+And this is my take on it._

 ---

 ## 🚀 **Mission Statement**

 *"Why stick to one playground when there are so many to explore?"*

 In our daily coding life, we often stick to our comfort zones, using the same old languages.
 But hey, why limit ourselves?
 Here at `SyntaxSafari`, I'm broadening my horizons, and like any true explorer, I'm documenting my journey.
 Expect bugs, laughs, 'aha' moments, and more bugs!

 ---